Frequently Asked Questions

 How many credits do students need to graduate?

-Students at Dishman Hills are held to the same credit requirements as other students in Washington State set forth by the State Board of Education.
-Credits required and the specific requirement areas vary by graduation year.
-To look up the requirements based on the student’s graduation year, click here
+Students at Dishman Hills are held to the same credit requirements as other students in Washington State.
+The State Board of Education sets the graduation requirements by graduation year.
+To look up the requirements, click here

 Will students get a regular diploma?

-Yes, Dishman Hills High School is a state-recognized public school.
-As such, any student that completes the requirements for graduation through our program will get a regular high school diploma.
+Yes, Dishman Hills High School is a state-recognized public school and students will receive a regular high school diploma.

 What about state testing?

-Students at Dishman Hills HS are required to meet the same requirements for graduation as other students in our state.
-Students must meet these requirements by completing one option for ELA and one for Math.
-The graduation options for students at Dishman Hills HS are below:
+Students at Dishman Hills are required to meet the same requirements for graduation as other students in our state.
+Students must meet these requirements by completing one option for English and one for Math.
+The graduation options for students at Dishman Hills are below:

 What Are Some Reasons My Student Would Not Be Accepted?

 Dishman Hills High School is not a neighborhood school.
-Students apply to Dishman and may be accepted as a choice student if we have room and can accommodate the student's needs in our program.
-Dishman Hills High School is part of the West Valley School District and has specific board policies that govern the acceptance of students that live outside of the West Valley School District.
-The specific reasons a student may not be accepted based on board policy can be found here WVSD Board Policy 3141 Non-Resident Students
+Students apply to Dishman and may be accepted as a choice student if we have room and can meet the student's needs in our program.
+Dishman Hills High School is part of the West Valley School District and has specific board policies about the acceptance of students that live outside of the district.
+Reasons a student may not be accepted based on board policy can be found here WVSD Board Policy 3141 Non-Resident Students

 What Do I Do If My Student Is Not Accepted?

 We are so glad you are interested in our school.
-We think this is a pretty amazing place to attend or work.
-Because we are a unique, choice program, we cannot take every student that applies.
+We think this is a pretty amazing place to prepare yourself for your future.
+Because we are a small choice program, we cannot take every student that applies.

 What Happens If My Student Is Accepted?